War3Evo/FMX.Radio/Readme.md

 -- Note from War3Evo --

    Works for Delphi 10.2.2 Tokyo for Firemonkey Android!

+   One user has found that this sourcecode does not work for them in Delphi Seattle.  https://forums.embarcadero.com/messageview.jspa?messageID=933792&stqc=true

    Don't ask me about getting it working for iphone unless you just want to send me a iphone to work with!

 -- End of Note from War3Evo --